ms-iot/content/en-US/Samples/CognitiveServices.md

 The first method outputs the score for all emotions Cognitive Services can detect.
 Each score falls between 0 and 1 and represents the probability that the face detected is expressing that emotion.

-The second and third method determine, for each face detected, which emotion is most prevalent.
+The second and third method determines which emotion is most prevalent.
 It then outputs these results as a string to a Panel next to the image.

 The fourth method draws a rectangle around each face detected in the image.
 Well, that's not quite accurate since UWP does not support drawing simple shapes yet.
 So it uses a blue rectangle in the Assets folder with a transparent background instead.
 It places it at the starting coordinates of the Rectangle provided by Cognitive Services and scales it to the approximate size of the Cognitive Services rectangle.